nqminds/SBOM-GAP/README.md

 ---

 9. ### For speeding NIST API requsts an API key cen be obtained from [here](https://nvd.nist.gov/developers/request-an-api-key).
-Please create a cyber/.env file in the root directory cyber/ and add the key as:
+Please create a .env file in the root directory cyber/ and add the key as:

 ```yaml
 NIST_API_KEY=your_NIST_api_key;